bitovi/academy/src/react-native/19-performance-optimization/performance-optimization.md

 ### JavaScript bundle size

-When our app is transpiled from TypeScript to JavaScript, a “bundle” (file) is created with all of the JavaScript code, along with any additional assets (like images).
+A “bundle” (file) is created with all of the JavaScript code when the application is built, along with any additional assets (like images).
 As more code is added to the application, the size of this JavaScript bundle will increase.

 The larger bundle can lead to longer startup times for the application because the bundle must be loaded, parsed, and ran before the app can be used.